 Salary for a Bacteriologist

-The U.S. Bureau of Labor Statistics reported that microbiologists, including bacteriologists, earned a median annual wage of $67,550 in May 2015.
-Job opportunities for microbiologists in general were expected to increase by 4% from 2014-2024, slightly slower than the national average.
+The U.S. Bureau of Labor Statistics reported that microbiologists, including bacteriologists, earned a mean annual wage of $81,150 in May 2018.
+Job opportunities for microbiologists in general were expected to increase as fast as the average from 2018-2028.
 Growth is expected to be fueled in part by the development of pharmaceuticals.
 Competition is expected to be strong for research grants from two of the main funders in this area: the National Science Foundation and the National Institutes of Health.

 Bacteriologists collect different samples from plants, drugs, animals, and other things to test for bacteria.
 They also study cultures or controlled cultivations of bacteria.
 Safety precautions must strictly be abided by.
 Bacteriologists require a bachelor's degree in microbiology or a related field, but a graduate degree is needed for higher-level research positions.